maximinus/DarkStar/README.md

 * Now we need to normalise the audio to be of the same volume

-Next we need to turn the audio into the correct format (in our case, 320 x 240 MEL spectrograms)
+Next we need to turn the audio into the correct format (in our case, 320 x 240 MEL spectrograms).
+This takes around 12 hours on my machine.

 * First, we normalise the audio volume levels.
 Run the python script ```normalise.py```.
 * This will take all the files from the WAV folders, normalize them and put them into the data/NORMALISE folder.